Today, people read manga comic books worldwide but the content originated in Japan.

 The ebook format is non-negociable.
-You need the fixed one because publishers won't publish it otherwise.
+Fixed format is required.
 The reason is that a reflowable format (and all its customization options) can potentially ruin the reading experience and its meaning.

 Here's an article on reflowable vs. fixed ebooks so you can see all the differences between them.

-After you format your ebook, you can upload it to PublishDrive, and we'll distribute it for you to the following stores that accept comic books, graphic novels, and manga:
+After you format your ebook, upload it to PublishDrive to get it distributed to the following stores that accept comic books, graphic novels, and manga:

-Join PublishDrive today and publish your graphic novels or manga books on all 16 major publishing platforms listed below
+Join PublishDrive today and publish your manga books or graphic novels on all 16 top publishing platforms listed below.

 CNPeReading is a Chinese ebook store that integrates enormous digital resources in foreign languages through collaboration with international publishers and integrators.

 Manga's popularity is quite obvious these days.
-There are many different graphic novel distributors and manga companies, the number of which continues to grow.
+There are many different graphic novel distributors and manga companies that continue to grow.

-It is possible because of the ever-growing demand among audiences of different ages, interests, and nationalities.
+The ever-growing demand among audiences of different ages, interests, and nationalities make manga popular.
 Since authors create manga on various topics, everyone can find something for themselves.

 Many publishers, which I mentioned in this article, accept submissions that support novice authors.